5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 [**4941**](https://browser.geekbench.com/v5/compute/6868138)| [**5341**](https://browser.geekbench.com/v5/compute/6868141) | **ON**
 [4776](https://browser.geekbench.com/v5/compute/6868144) | [4995](https://browser.geekbench.com/v5/compute/6868143) | OFF

+> [!TIP]
+>
+> - If iGPU performance is sufficient for your needs and you want a nearly silent operation of the system, disable the `rps-control` property by changing it to `00000000`
+> - If you need higher iGPU performance, enable `rps-control` by changing the value to `01000000`.
+But this will increase temps which results in more fan activity.

 ## Credits
 - Acidanthera for the [**OpenCore**](https://github.com/acidanthera/OpenCorePkg) Bootloader
 - Dortania for [**OpenCore Legacy Patcher**](https://github.com/dortania/OpenCore-Legacy-Patcher)